azure-glades/obsidian-notes/Design and Analysis of Algorithms/Greedy Algorithms/Huffman Encoding.md

 - The efficiency of compression depends heavily on the codes chosen
 - The codes cannot be prefixes of other codes

-Codes are represented as binary trees (decision tree).
+Codes are represented as *binary trees ([[Decision Trees]] )*.
 An efficient encoding system is always a full binary tree.
 The huffman encoding tree is a full binary tree
 - Leaf nodes are the characters (with their freq)
 - Internal nodes store the sum of frequencies of their child nodes
 - Each node is hence a decision, with 0 → right child, 1 → left child.
 The tree is traversed when encoding and decoding

+*The size of the code assigned to a character is based on frequency.
+It gives the most optimal assignment.
+The codes are never prefixes*

-Huffman’s algorithm is a [[Greedy Algorithms]] that constructs an optimal prefix-free code
+Huffman’s algorithm is a [[Greedy Algorithms]] that constructs an optimal prefix-free code using a tree.
+It constructs the tree based on the frequency of occurance of each element
 - Algorithm always chooses the first 2 minimum freq elements (choice is greedy)
 1. Add characters and frequencies to a min-priority queue
 2. Pop the first two elements, and join them into a full binary tree (parent node is sum of freq of child nodes)
 3. Push the new node into the min-priority queue